jimmykallhagen/Nordix/README.md

 - [**Yggdrasil**](https://github.com/jimmykallhagen/Nordix-Yggdrasil)

 ---

 ## **Nordix principles - Honor the developers**
 - [**Arch Linux**](https://github.com/archlinux) - One of the world's largest communities
 - [**GNU Nano**](https://www.nano-editor.org/) - Default in Nordix, with colors!

+### Nordix Kernel
+  - [**Linux Tachyon**](https://git.staropensource.de/StarOpenSource/Linux-Tachyon) — Fork of Intel Clear Linux kernel patchset
+  - Maintained by **JeremyStarTM** and **yarost12**
+  - *When Intel abandoned Clear Linux, they kept the dream alive*

+> _After Intel announced the shutdown of Clear Linux on July 18th, these two developers refused to let the fastest kernel patchset die.
+Nordix is proud to build upon their work._

 ### Nordix ZFS implementation is built upon:
 - [**OpenZFS**](https://github.com/openzfs/zfs) — The open-source ZFS project for Linux and FreeBSD